anishjha93/zerocode-wiki/How-to-assert-custom-headers-of-the-response?.md

             "assertions": {
                 "status": 200,
                 "headers" : {
-                    "X-Server-Token": 190215, //<--- e.g. If this is random, then use "$NOT.NULL"
+                    "X-Server-Token": 190215, //<--- e.g. If this is random or indeterministic, then use "$NOT.NULL"
                     "Server" : [ "hsbcbank.co.uk" ],
-                    "DateTime" : "$NOT.NULL" //<--- Not null due to undeterministic for every response },
+                    "DateTime" : "$NOT.NULL" //<--- Not null due to indeterministic for every response },
                 "body": {
                     "login" : "octocat",